-Oxytocin promises hope in Prader-Willi syndromeJune 24th, 2011 in Diseases, Conditions, Syndromes /
+Oxytocin promises hope in Prader-Willi syndromeJune 24, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Prader-Willi syndrome is a rare genetic disorder which affects one child in 25,000.
 Children born with this syndrome have a range of complex neurological and developmental problems which continue into adult life.
 These can manifest as cognitive and behavioral difficulties, weight gain, problems in controlling their temper and attendant difficulties in socialization.
 New research published in BioMed Central's open access journal Orphanet Journal of Rare Diseases, demonstrates that the hormone oxytocin is able to positively affect patients by improving trust, mood, and reducing disruptive behavior.

 Oxytocin is a key hormone in building social interactions and empathy.
 It has been shown that taking oxytocin can improve the ability of both healthy and autistic people to read faces and recognize emotion in others.
 Since Prader-Willi syndrome shares some characteristics with autism, and is also associated with a reduction in the number of oxytocin producing neurons, researchers from France enrolled people at a dedicated centre on a trial testing the use of the hormone.